-So is it the lone factor of exchanges, or are there other factors too as to why be some exchanges cheaper for Bitcoin than others?
+So is it the lone factor of exchanges, or are there other factors too as to why some exchanges are cheaper for Bitcoin than others?
 Let us try to figure this out.

-1. No Standard Rate: Bitcoin is decentralized, and as such there is no government body, or some association to regulate the price.
-Exchanges are also growing in number day by day, so some exchanges use cheaper price for Bitcoin as a marketing tactics to establish their name and position.
+1. No Standard Rate: Bitcoin is decentralized, and as such there is no government body or association to regulate the price.
+Exchanges are also growing in number day by day, so some exchanges use cheaper prices for Bitcoin as a marketing tactic to establish their name and position.

 3. Response to a Market News: We all know that the prices of Bitcoin vary as per market news very rapidly.
 But how much it must vary, and must it show a positive or a negative trend, depends upon how one interprets the news.
 Different exchanges have different teams of financial experts and economists, who, even though they get the same news, create different pricing models for Bitcoin in response.
 This leads to nothing but some exchanges being cheaper for Bitcoin than others.

-Of course, the shift in pricing, cannot sustain for very long periods of time, it has to come back to equilibrium finally as traders would compare one exchange over another before placing a buy or sell order.
+Of course, the shift in pricing cannot be sustained for very long periods of time, so it has to finally come back to equilibrium as traders would compare one exchange over another before placing a buy or sell order.
 However, what is worth to them is this window of price variation.
-Bitcoin arbitrage is based on this principle of price differentials over two exchanges, and there is a complete well developed market for it.
-So what we can conclude is we must always keep our eyes open to look for exchanges that are cheaper for Bitcoin than the others, so that we can immediately tap the opportunity before both the exchanges reach to sync where the prices start matching each other.
+Bitcoin arbitrage is based on this principle of price differentials over two exchanges, and there is a completely well developed market for it.
+So what we can conclude is we must always keep our eyes open to look for exchanges that are cheaper for Bitcoin than the others, so that we can immediately tap the opportunity before both the exchanges reach sync where the prices start matching each other.